 - Check prohibited guinea pig products to avoid poisoning your pet

 - Control food and water consumption, as well as the amount of excrement your guinea pig produces

 - If your pet stops drinking and eating, go to the vet immediately

 - Guinea pigs feed on their manure, this is a perfectly normal behavior

 - Overweight guinea pigs require an adjustment to their diet

-Besides, don’t give your guinea pigs to eat commercial treats bought at pet stores or large quantities of unnecessary sugary treats (such as raisins), as these can cause many health issues in your pet.
+Besides, don’t give your pet treats bought at pet stores or large quantities of unnecessary sugary treats (such as raisins), as these can cause many health issues.

 That way, you can cause much harm to your pet.